 O brāhmaṇas, the incarnations of the Lord are innumerable, like rivulets flowing from inexhaustible sources of water.

-Rig Veda (1.22.20) – makes it very clear that it is Vishnu who empowers all the heavenly Devas extolled and glorified in the Vedas.
+Rig Veda (1.22.20) clarifies that Vishnu empowers all the heavenly Devas extolled and glorified in the Vedas.

-Rig Veda 1.22.20 – Vishnu occupies a paramount position.
-All the other deities look always to His feet.
+Rig Veda 1.22.20 – Vishnu occupies a prominent position.
+All the other deities always look to His feet.

 Rig Veda 10.113.2 – Vishnu is glorified because of who and what He intrinsically is.
 Indra, on the other hand, is only glorious circumstantially.

-Rig Veda 1.156.2 – Vishnu is the most ancient of all, yet also the most recent.
+Rig Veda 1.156.2 – Vishnu is the most ancient yet most recent.
 Nothing and no one creates Vishnu, yet Vishnu creates everyone and everything.

-Yajurveda Samhita 5.20 – Roaming around the earth in fierce avatars like Lion etc. Residing in mountains, all-pervading Vishnu is highly adorable through his Manhood (Bravery).
-All the lokas resides under the three giant strides of him.
+Yajurveda Samhita 5.20 – Roaming around the earth in fierce avatars like Lion etc. Residing in the mountains, all-pervading Vishnu is highly adorable through his Manhood (Bravery).
+All the Lokas reside under his three giant strides.

 Vishnu Mangalam Mantra,